awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.BatchWriteExample.md

 # Example: Batch Write Operations<a name="DynamoDBMapper.BatchWriteExample"></a>

-The following Java code example declares Book, Forum, Thread, and Reply classes and maps them to the DynamoDB tables using the `DynamoDBMapper` class\.
+The following Java code example declares `Book`, `Forum`, `Thread`, and `Reply` classes and maps them to the DynamoDB tables using the `DynamoDBMapper` class\.

-The code illustrate the following batch write operations:
+The code illustrates the following batch write operations:
 + `batchSave` to put book items in the ProductCatalog table\.
 + `batchDelete` to delete items from the ProductCatalog table\.
 + `batchWrite` to put and delete items from the Forum and the Thread tables\.

 For more information about the tables used in this example, see [Creating Tables and Loading Sample Data](SampleData.md)\.
-For step\-by\-step instructions to test the following sample, see [Java Code Samples](CodeSamples.Java.md)\.
+For step\-by\-step instructions to test the following example, see [Java Code Samples](CodeSamples.Java.md)\.

 **Example**